All about Cenote San Ignacio in Yucatán, Mexico (2025)

 I usually prefer to give clear recommendations, but in this case, it really depends.
 I you’re already in the area and don’t mind the cost, it can still be worth checking out.

-How do you get to Cenote San Ignacio from Mérida?
+How Do You Get to Cenote San Ignacio from Mérida?

 By car, drive southwest on highway 180 for about 20 minutes and then take the exit to Chocholá.
 The Cenote San Ignacio is located directly in Chocholá, a small village next to the highway.